 It’s cute to watch your dog burrowing into the blankets on a cold winter night.
-But there are times when dogs make nests that are actually signs of pregnancy or false pregnancy.
+But there are times when dogs make nests that are signs of pregnancy or false pregnancy.
 Although it’s normal for some dogs to cuddle under blankets or scratch out some dirt to sleep in, burrowing into a closet or other more serious nesting behavior might be a bad sign.

 Why Do Dogs Make Nests?

 Several serious illnesses can increase the chance of your dog experiencing a false pregnancy, which is a major cause of dog nesting behavior.
-If your dog isn’t spayed, she might actually be pregnant.
+If your dog isn’t spayed, she might be pregnant.

 Sometimes, your dog is making a nest just because that’s the comfier way to sleep.
 Who can fault a dog for wanting to drag her bed into the sun or burrow under the blankets?
 But more serious nesting behavior—like shredding blankets, digging into small spaces, or over-grooming—is often a sign of pregnancy, real or imagined.

 Nests Are Comfortable

 This is the most benign reason that your dog could make a nest.
-Whether you’re watching a chilly Greyhound burrow into the blankets or a hot Husky scratch out some cool dirt, nest-making is totally normal for many dogs.
+Whether you’re watching a chilly greyhound burrow into the blankets or a hot husky scratch out some cool dirt, nest-making is normal for many dogs.
 Some dogs are habitual nest-makers, arranging blankets and bedding to their liking almost every day.
 Other dogs might only engage in nest-making behavior when they’re particularly uncomfortable.

 If your dog is male, this is the most likely reason that he’s building a nest.
 Spayed females who don’t have their ovaries anymore are also less likely to experience a false pregnancy.
 For the vast majority of dogs, therefore, nesting is no big deal.
 It’s just a sign of a smart dog making himself comfy!